Xsothy/restaurant-store-java-y4/INTEGRATION_README.md

 #### Admin WebSocket Bridge

 To keep the Admin backend as the single source of truth for tracking events, the Store API can connect directly to the Admin WebSocket endpoint and relay each message to customer devices.
-Set the following properties (enabled by default in `application.properties`):
+Set the following properties (enabled by default in `application.properties`).
+The bridge only starts when `admin.api.order-status.polling.enabled=false`:

 ```properties
 admin.api.websocket.bridge.enabled=true